Consumer medicine information

 Use in children.

-Diclofenac tablets is not recommended for use in children as safety and efficacy in this age group have not been established.
+Diclofenac tablets is not recommended for use in children under 14 years of age as safety and efficacy in this age group have not been established.

 Paediatric use.